 Quantities of natural gas or NGLs over-delivered or under-delivered related to imbalance agreements with customers, producers or pipelines are recorded monthly as accounts receivable or accounts payable using current market prices or the weighted-average prices of natural gas or NGLs at the plant or system.
 These balances are settled with deliveries of natural gas or NGLs, or with cash.

-Significant Customers - There were no third party customers that accounted for more than 10% of total operating revenues for the years ended December 31, 2012, 2011 and 2010.
-There was one third party customer that accounted for approximately 20% of revenues of the Wholesale Propane Logistics segment for the year ended December 31, 2012, and approximately 17% of total operating revenues for the years ended December 31, 2011 and 2010, respectively.
-We also had significant transactions with affiliates.
+Significant Customers - There were no third party customers that accounted for more than 10% of total operating revenues for the years ended December 31, 2013, 2012 and 2011.
+We had significant transactions with affiliates.